-- Build an addition at the overcrowded school, if feasible based on-site constraints and optimal school size standards. - Determine if space is available at nearby schools in the area and reassign students to a different school. - Build an addition at a nearby school and reassign students to the school with increased capacity. - Reopen a previously closed school located within the Einstein cluster or elsewhere within the Downcounty Consortium.
-(There are 14 former school sites located in the Downcounty Consortium area, including Forest Grove Elementary School, MacDonald Knolls ES, Pleasant View ES, Woodside ES and Montgomery Hills Junior High School, all located within the Einsteincluster service area.) - Construct a new school.
+- Build an addition at the overcrowded school, if feasible based on-site constraints and optimal school size standards. - Determine if space is available at nearby schools in the area and reassign students to a different school - Build an addition at a nearby school and reassign students to the school with increased capacity. - Reopen a previously closed school located within the Einstein cluster or elsewhere within the Downcounty Consortium.
+There are 14 former school sites located in the Downcounty Consortium area, including several located within the Einstein cluster: Forest Grove Elementary School (leased to Holy Cross Hospital), MacDonald Knolls ES (houses county programs), Pleasant View ES (leased to a private school), Woodside ES (houses the county's Department of Health and Human Services) and Montgomery Hills Junior High School (leased to a private school). - Construct a new school.
 There are currently no future school sites identified in the Einstein cluster.
-A site selection process would be conducted for a new school and co-location, alternative school designs and/or land purchase may be required. - Move academic programs out of the overcrowded school to a different school.
+A site selection process would be conducted for a new school and co-location, alternative school designs and/or land purchase may be required.